V1B3hR/agentnet/README.md

 ## Need Help?

-Open a GitHub Issue with:
+Please open a GitHub Issue with:
 - Reproduction steps
 - Agent config (redacted if needed)
 - Monitor bundle (if relevant)
 - Session excerpt

----

 > AgentNet evolves from a foundation of structured, monitorable multi‑agent reasoning.
 Your contributions can push it toward a robust ecosystem for governed AI collaboration.